marxjmoura/cronquery/CRON.md

 ## Supported combinations

-Cron allows the combination of subexpressions to yield a more complex cron expression.
+Cron allows the combination of subexpressions to produce a more complex cron expression.
 The following list shows the combinations supported by CronQuery:

 - `*`: Every time unit.